Ultimaker/Ultimaker.com-designsystem/src/stories/organisms/hero-cover/hero-cover.stories.md

-# Hero Video
+# Hero Cover

-The 'Video hero’-organism introduces the topic of a page and gives the option to create a link to play video content.
+The 'Video cover’-organism introduces the topic of a page and gives the option to create a link to play video content.
 If used, this organism should always be positioned as the first organism in a page.
 The ‘hero video’-organism should at least contain a title, description and background-image.
 If no video is available, the link to the video will not be displayed.

 ## Photography guidelines
 Storytelling